fermyon/developer/content/spin/install.md

 Simply unzip the binary release and place the `spin.exe` in your system path.

-Next, follow the steps to install the [default templates and plugins](#installing-default-templates-and-plugins).
+Next, we recommend following the steps to install a starter set of [templates and plugins](#installing-templates-and-plugins).

 If you want to use WSL2 (Windows Subsystem for Linux 2), please follow the instructions for using Linux.